-Wheat is simulated in both the rice crop (between day 141 and day 330 of a typical year) is not represented in the India-single and India-sequential; it is grown during the last 25 days of one year and the first 140 days of the following year.
-The simulation, therefore the NPP and GPP go to zero during the rice season (Fig. ??b and d respectively).
-The similarity between the carbon fluxes during the wheat season are very similar in both India-sequential and India-single; these are shown for WestUP GPP in Fig. 7a and and NPP in Fig. 7b and similarly for the other India locations in Appendix B, a and b of Figs seasons in these two simulations is highlighted by the NPP (a) and GPP (b) shown for each of the India locations from west to east in Figures 7, B.4, B.5 and B.6.
+Wheat is simulated in both India-single and India-sequential; it is grown during the last 25 days of one year and the first 140 days of the following year.
+The carbon fluxes during the wheat season are very similar in both India-sequential and India-single; these are shown for WestUP GPP in Fig. 7a and and NPP in Fig. 7b and similarly for the other India locations in Appendix B, a and b of Figs B.4, B.5 and B.6.
 The peak for wheat is therefore the first peak shown in NPP (Fig. 7a) and GPP (Fig. 7b).
-Wheat NPP, which specifically compare India-sequential with India-single.

-The annual climatologies show that wheat NPP begins to decline at around day 41 of the year in both India-sequential (Fig. ??a) and India-single, which (Fig. ??b), this is quite early in the season and may have a direct impact on the yield.
-The decline in NPP This could be related to the way the carbon is partitioned to different parts of the plantor due to the ratio of thermal time of vegetation to reproduction in JULES.
+Wheat NPP begins to decline at around day 41 of the year in both India-sequential and India-single, which is quite early in the season and may have a direct impact on the yield.
+The decline in NPP could be related to the way the carbon is partitioned to different parts of the plant.
 A short timeseries of India-sequential showing how carbon is partitioned to the different parts of the plant for wheat (black) and rice (red) are shown in Appendix B Fig. B.7.
 The allometric coefficients that control the partitioning of carbon to the different parts of the crop in JULES are currently those from Osborne et al. (2015); it is possible that the results could be improved for South Asia if these were tuned to more appropriate values for the crops there.
-Rice is planted between day 141 and day 330 of a typical year, this is not represented in the India-single simulation, therefore the NPP and GPP go to zero during the rice season, relationship between NPP and the yield is discussed further in Sect. ??.
+Rice is planted between day 141 and day 330 of a typical year, this is not represented in the India-single simulation, therefore the NPP and GPP go to zero during the rice season.